ony-boom/ditto/README.md

 # Ditto

-A tiny tool to keep your `pacman` packages in sync using plain text files.
+A tiny (70% vibe-coded) tool to keep your `pacman` packages in sync using plain text files.

 ## Install